dumbButSkilledDev/LuaDoseDamage/README.md

 - Shadow LAG
 - Team XboxOneResearch
 - msixvc
 - InvoxiPlayGames, for their initial [OneDumpGame](https://github.com/invoxiplaygames/onedumpgame) dumping solution the dumping code in this repo is based off of.
+- exploitsForSale for collateral damage and solcitce